Wallpaper

-Wallpaper is a material used in interior decoration to decorate the interior walls of domestic and public buildings.
+Wallpaper is used in interior decoration to cover the interior walls of domestic and public buildings.
 It is usually sold in rolls and is applied onto a wall using wallpaper paste.
-Wallpapers can come plain as "lining paper" (so that it can be painted or used to help cover uneven surfaces and minor wall defects thus giving a better surface), textured (such as Anaglypta), with a regular repeating pattern design, or, much less commonly today, with a single non-repeating large design carried over a set of sheets.
-The smallest rectangle that can be tiled to form the whole pattern is known as the pattern repeat.
+Wallpapers can come plain as "lining paper" to help cover uneven surfaces and minor wall defects, "textured", plain with a regular repeating pattern design, or with a single non-repeating large design carried over a set of sheets.

+The smallest wallpaper rectangle that can be tiled to form the whole pattern is known as the pattern repeat.
+Wallpaper printing techniques include surface printing, rotogravure, screen-printing, rotary printing press, and digital printing.